Light-Matter Interactions for Quantum Technologies Unit (Síle Nic Chormaic)

 We explore light as a tool in classical physics, such as when it can be used to push or pull individual particles (think of where a comet's tail comes from!), or for exploring the dynamics of colloidal particles (such as cells, bacteria, or test spheres), or even light's ability to be used in sensing of very small numbers of particles.

-To put it more formally, we study the interaction between light and matter in a number of regimes, including cold atomic systems, whispering gallery mode microresonators and biological specimens, in order to gain a better understanding of the processes involved and to manipulate or trap micron and nanoscaled particles using light fields.
-A common technique across our work is the use of optical nanofibers as the interface tool between the light source and the sample under investigation.
+We study the interaction between light and matter in a number of regimes, including cold atomic systems, whispering gallery mode microresonators and biologically-relevant samples, to gain a better understanding of the processes involved and to manipulate or trap micron and nanoscaled particles using light fields.
+A common technique across our work is the use of optical nanofibres as the interface tool between the light source and the sample under investigation.
 Researchers in our unit need/acquire a huge range of skills from optics, atomic physics, simulations, photonics, electronics, vacuum, cryogenics, nanotechnology, interfacing, programming, and so on, and there are some opportunities to gain skills in biophysics and other interdisciplinary topics such as sensing and imaging.
-While much of our research focus is fundamental in nature, we use skills that are highly relevant to industry witha focus on nanofabrication, optics, automation, system modelling and control.
+While much of our research focus is fundamental in nature, we use skills that are highly relevant to industry with a focus on nanofabrication, optics, automation, system modelling and control.

-Some of the facilities we have include 2 magneto-optical traps for Rb, 2 optical nanofibre pulling rigs, microfluidics, several microscopes, numerous tunable lasers from visible to near IR, optical spectrum analysers, vector network analyser, high speed oscilloscopes, wavemeters, optical tweezers, Ti:Saph laser, cryostat, clean room with open access, SEM, FIB (dual beam), spatial light modulators, single photon detectors, and so on.
+Some of the facilities we have include three magneto-optical traps for Rb (one for Rydberg atom generation), four optical nanofibre pulling rigs, several microscopes, numerous tunable lasers from visible to near IR, optical spectrum analysers, vector network analyser, high speed oscilloscopes, wavemeters, optical tweezers, two Ti:Saph lasers, fs laser, cryostat, clean room with open access, SEM, FIB (dual beam), spatial light modulators, single photon detectors, etc.

-Details of our earlier work can be found at http://www.physics.ucc.ie/nicchormaic/Quantum_Optics.html.
+Details of our earlier work can be found at here.